AliaksandrTsimokhau/aws-mentoring/materials/10_security_identity_&_compliance/README.md

 * Policies are expressed in JSON [format](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_grammar.html).
 * Use an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) to pass an IAM role to an EC2 instance (see picture below).
-* Default IAM role Maximum session duration is 1 hour, it could be changed, but not for role chaining using CLI or API.
+* By default IAM role has "Maximum session duration" 1 hour, it could be changed, but not for role chaining using CLI or API.
 * To configure many AWS services, you must [pass an IAM role to the service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html).
 * Resource-based policies are attached to a resource.
 For example, you can attach resource-based policies to Amazon S3 buckets, Amazon SQS queues, and AWS Key Management Service encryption keys.
 For a list of services that support resource-based policies, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html).